brooklynrail/brooklynrail-platform/content/events/2022/01/abstractions-in-chinese-visual-culture-and-aesthetics-part-ii.md

 ---
 title: Abstractions in Chinese Visual Culture and Aesthetics, Part II
 deck: "Featuring Johnson Chang, David Humphreys, and Paul Gladston "
-summary: "Curator and art historian Johnson Chang and former Australian diplomat to Hong Kong David Humphreys join Rail contributor Paul Gladston for the second installment of a conversation on abstractions in Chinese visual culture and aesthetics.
-We conclude with a poetry reading. "
+summary: Curator and art historian Johnson Chang and former Australian diplomat to Hong Kong David Humphreys join Rail contributor Paul Gladston for the second installment of a conversation on abstractions in Chinese visual culture and aesthetics.
+We conclude with a poetry reading by Maw Shein Win.
 people:
   - person: johnson-chang
   - person: david-humphreys